Prime Minister Modi urges people to focus on harvesting rainwater during the current monsoon | ExBulletin

+Prime Minister Modi urges people to focus on harvesting rainwater during the current monsoon

-New Delhi [India], June 27 (ANI): Water conservation is a way of doing service to the nation, Prime Minister Narendra Modi said on Sunday and urged citizens to focus on harvesting rainwater during the monsoon season in Classes.
+Conserving water is one way of doing the nation a service, Prime Minister Narendra Modi said on Sunday and urged citizens to focus on harvesting rainwater during the current monsoon.

 “The monsoons have arrived.
 Let us focus once again on water conservation.
 When the clouds rain, they just don’t rain for us, they also rain for our future generation.
 Rainwater is collected from the ground, it increases the level of groundwater, and that is why I believe that water conservation is a way to serve the nation, ”Prime Minister Modi said at the meeting. ‘a speech on the radio show “Mann Ki Baat”.